GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 Similarly, we’ll compare the information you give us to other records for added confidence in your identity.
 We may, for instance, verify that your name, date of birth, address, and social security number all match in records with a credit bureau.
 While we won’t check your credit, we will ensure that such a person exists to protect you from identity fraud.
 We may also check with other sources to confirm the information you provide us.
 If we can’t validate your address in other ways, we may confirm you live there by sending you a letter with a code that you enter into the Login.gov service.

-In addition to validating the identity evidence you provide to us, we verify that you are that person.
+In addition to validating the identity evidence you provide to us, we take additional steps to detect and prevent fraudulent account creation.
 We assess the device being used to access Login.gov, the identity being proofed, and your behavior during identity proofing.
 We collect information from the device to perform this assessment.
 Your personal information is stored in a manner which precludes Login.gov from reading it.
 However, Login.gov can still assess information about your device.
 We further detail how we use your information in our [Privacy Policy]({% link _policy/index._en.md %})

+If you get an error and are unable to complete the identity proofing and verification process, redress instructions are provided with follow-on actions.
+Login does not currently have  a process to identity proof through trusted referees (that is, people designated to act on your behalf during identity proofing ).

+### Biometric Data

+Some partners require verification through biometric comparison.
+In these instances, Login.gov will collect your self-photograph, which is compared to the portrait on your government-issued ID Card.

 ## 5. Termination

 You can terminate your account at any time through your account profile.
 Additionally, in the event of fraud or other violations of these Rules of Use, we may revoke access to your account.
 If this occurs, we will still protect your account information consistent with our [Privacy Policy]({% link _policy/index._en.md %}) and [System of Records Notice](https://www.federalregister.gov/documents/2022/11/21/2022-25420/privacy-act-of-1974-notice-of-a-modified-system-of-records).

 In the unlikely event that the Login.gov service is discontinued, information on the account will be retained subject to our [System of Records Notice](https://www.federalregister.gov/documents/2022/11/21/2022-25420/privacy-act-of-1974-notice-of-a-modified-system-of-records), as amended.
-Specifically, user information, including profiles, log-in files, password files, audit trail files and extracts, system usage files, and cost-back files used to assess charges for system use are maintained in accordance with GSA’s Records Retention Schedule, GRS 03.2.
+Specifically, user information, including profiles, log-in files, password files, audit trail files and extracts, system usage files, and cost-back files used to assess charges for system use are maintained in accordance with GSA’s Records Retention Schedule, GRS 03.2 item 030, and are destroyed when business use ceases.

 ## 6. Authorities

 The Login.gov service is operated within the United States, but is accessible globally for public use.
 The Login.gov service is operated by the General Services Administration under authorities and guidance found in [6 USC § 1523 (b)(1)(A)-(E)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section1523&num=0&edition=prelim), the E-Government Act of 2002 (Pub.
 L. 107–347, 44 U.S.C.
-3501 note), and [40 USC § 501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section501&num=0&edition=prelim), and [OMB M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf).
+3501 note), [40 USC § 501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section501&num=0&edition=prelim), [40 USC § 502](https://uscode.house.gov/view.xhtml?hl=false&edition=prelim&req=granuleid%3AUSC-prelim-title40-section502&num=0&saved=%7CZ3JhbnVsZWlkOlVTQy1wcmVsaW0tdGl0bGU0MC1zZWN0aW9uNTAx%7C%7C%7C0%7Cfalse%7Cprelim), and [OMB M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf).

 ## 7. Service Operation and Customer Support